 Students are responsible for finding a suitable placement before applying for the grant.
 Your department might be able to suggest possible hosts through contacts via research collaborations or networks, and of course you can also get in touch directly with a company or an organisation that you are interested in yourself.
 The website erasmusintern.org is a good place to start looking.
 Recognise that there may be competition for work placements so you should be willing to put effort into it and consider a wide range of countries, with consideration for language requirements.
 Many workplaces across Europe work in English.

 There are a few organisations that are not approved for Erasmus Traineeship:

 - EU bodies including specialised agencies and EU HEIs: see a full list

 - Organisations managing EU programmes (such as National Agencies) in order to avoid possible conflict of interests and/or double funding

 Application and selection procedure

 Students must find and arrange a traineeship placement before applying for an Erasmus+ traineeship grant.
-Deadlines are: